BIOLOGIC EXTRACTIONS of INFECTED TEETH

 A note regarding extraction of root canal-treated teeth:

 Radiographic radiolucencies are abscesses, often addressed in allopathic dentistry by referral to an endodontic specialist for performance of root canal therapy.
-Holistic dentistry, aware of the connection between jawbone infection and immunocompromise and degenerative diseases, recommends extraction unless patient is just not yet ready emotionally or is mid-orthodontic treatment, etc., in which cases a root canal can be performed as a temporary procedure.
+Holistic dentistry will, however, recommend extraction unless patient is just not ready emotionally to lose a tooth or is mid-orthodontic treatment, etc., in which cases a root canal can be performed as a temporary procedure.

 (See the documentary, Root Cause, available for purchase on Amazon.
 The book, Hidden Infection, by medical doctor, Thomas Levy, is also available through Amazon.)